raulgonzm/checkout_service_example/README.rst

 Pricing Rules
 ==========================================

 There are two pricing rules configured by default right now.
-You can check this inside of */apps/pricing_rules/settings.py* file.
+You can check out this inside of */apps/pricing_rules/settings.py* file.

 .. code-block::